Aghajari/OpWear-Cam/README.md

 # OpWear-Cam
- Communicating between Wear OS and Android device using the OpWear module and a sample of displaying real-time camera on the watch and sending commands to the mobile phone by Wear OS.
+ Communicating between Wear OS and Android device using the OpWear module and a sample of displaying real-time camera on the watch and sending commands to the mobile by Wear OS.

 <img src="./Images/wear.png" width=200/>